-This is my second time to travel solo outside the country.
+This is my second time traveling solo outside the country.
 As much as I wanted my family to travel with me, they simply can’t.
 My hubby was so busy with various projects in his company and my children did not want to be absent from school.
-Since Singapore is so safe for female solo travelers I braved this trip and made sure that this is another record-breaking adventure like I did in Hong Kong and Macau!
+Since Singapore is so safe for female solo travelers, I braved this trip and made sure that this is another record-breaking adventure like I did in Hong Kong and Macau!

 Singapore is surging with great places to explore.
-This time, I wanted to see and visit places I had never been.
-I will be staying for five days in my brother’s condo unit which is few distances away from the MRT Station.
+This time, I wanted to see and visit places I had never been to.
+I will be staying for five days in my brother’s flat which is few distances away from the MRT Station.
 This saves a lot in my budget.
 Hotels are quite expensive in Singapore but if you are on a budget there are homestays, apartments, and rooms ranging from P1,500 to P5,000 depending upon your choice of accommodation.

 Stored Value Card

 Since I was solo, I’m the boss of my itinerary.
 I made a keen study of the transportation which I found it now easy as 123.
-My brother gave me a stored value card, the NETS Flashpay card loaded with cash that I will be using in MRT, LRT, buses and in grocery stores.
+My brother gave me a stored-value card, the NETS Flashpay card loaded with cash that I will be using in MRT, LRT, buses, and grocery stores.
 EZ-Link is the other card but with limited retail stores to purchase.

 Plane fare going to Singapore is quite expensive but I booked in advance a two-way fare via Jetstar Asia for only P6,000.
 This is another savings for me.
 Though it was a low-cost airline from Australia I never get scared during series of strong turbulence.
 Captain announced ahead of time the expected turbulence.
 Coming from a good experience I won’t hesitate to fly with them again in my future travels.
 And one good thing is, the seat width in the restroom is wider so the comfort level is better.